abinit/abinit/doc/tutorial/dmft_triqs.md

 The choice of the radial wavefunction is made through the variable [[dmft_orbital]].
 For iron, the
 $3d$ orbitals remain quite localized and keep their atomic character, so we usually just take the lowest-energy atomic orbital from the PAW dataset (truncated at the PAW radius).
-That is the default choice, [[dmft_orbital]]=1, but you can pick any orbital from your PAW dataset or even provide a custom one from a file if needed.
+That is the default choice, [[dmft_orbital]]$=1$, but you can pick any orbital from your PAW dataset or even provide a custom one from a file if needed.

+!!! tip

+    More generally, you should pick a radial orbital that captures as much spectral weight as possible in DMFT, especially near the Fermi level, since that's where electron correlations have the biggest impact.

-When the calculation starts, you can see how the radial orbital is defined in the `log` file, right at the beginning of the self-consistent cycle:
+When the calculation starts, you can see how the radial orbital is defined in the `log2` file, right at the beginning of the self-consistent cycle:

 ```sh